 If you have been diagnosed with restless leg syndrome (RLS), varicose vein therapy might be just what you need to alleviate that lower limb discomfort.
 Here is everything you need to know about the initial diagnosis and the current treatments available.

-What is Restless Leg Syndrome (RLS)?
+What is restless leg syndrome (RLS)?

 What are varicose veins?

-The blue, ropy veins that are enlarged and have lost their ability to effectively transport blood back to the heart due to venous insufficiency.
+Varicose veins are the blue, ropy veins that are enlarged and have lost their ability to effectively transport blood back to the heart due to venous insufficiency.

 What is their relationship?

 Venous insufficiency can lead to a buildup of pressure in the legs, which can cause aching, throbbing, cramping, fatigue and symptoms of RLS.